aravind-sadharani/chandraveena/src/blog/pallavi/index.md

 <br>

+For the purposes of demo, we have showcased short clippings.
+The full recording (Alapana and Pallavi) of Veena-Vani duet in Raga Bhimpalasi is available here : https://youtu.be/JjcmUq92eXA.

 Based on this article, you can try and identify the starting point, the emphasis point and the end point of the pallavi.
+You will also get a more complete picture of pallavi improvisations.

-Usually, I play single line Pallavis on Chandraveena.
+SUsually, I play single line Pallavis on Chandraveena.
 For lyrical and multi-section pallavis, listen to compositions of Tansen, Baiju, Thyagaraja, Muthuswamy Diskshithar, etc.

 </notice-box>